DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 - “TINA.org found that DealDash uses these deceptive marketing tactics to lure consumers to its website with promises of easily won bargains, but fails to disclose that DealDash is operating a form of gambling whereby consumers are paying the company for chances to win products.
 This practice — charging for chances to win — is illegal.”

-As a result of those findings, TINA.org sent a warning letter to DealDash on May 25, 2017, letting the company know about these issues and asking the company to immediately remedy what it called, “deceptive and illegal practices.”
+As a result of those findings, TINA.org sent a warning letter to DealDash on May 25, 2017, informing the company about these issues and asking it to immediately remedy what it called “deceptive and illegal practices.”

 However, TINA.org alleges that DealDash did not make any noticeable changes.